mpiraux/draft-piraux-quic-tunnel/draft-piraux-quic-tunnel-session.md

 ### Coordinate use of the Packet Tag {#packet-tag-use}

-When using the encapsulation mode, each packet is associated with a 16-bit value called Packet Tag.
+When using the tunnel session mode, each packet is associated with a 16-bit value called Packet Tag.
 This document leaves defining the meaning of this value to implementations.
 This section provides some examples on how it can be used to implement packet reordering across several QUIC tunnel connections grouped in a